The curtain is finally being pulled back on Star Wars: The Last Jedi.

 She also revealed the first details of her character.

 "My character's name is Rose.
 She's part of the Resistance.
-And she works in maintenance and I just can't wait for you to meet her," said Tran.
+And she works in maintenance, and I just can't wait for you to meet her," said Tran.

 When Luke Skywalker himself Mark Hamill came out, he admitted he'd had anxiety about trying to tempt fate by capturing lightning in a bottle for a second time, telling Johnson early on he was "terrified."

-He also opened up about Luke's story.
+He also opened up about Luke's story in this film.

 "To a certain extent it's not Luke's story anymore.
 But I think he's an important part to the overall arc of the saga and again, there's a lot of mystery about him, even within the film.
 You have to fill in your own backstory," said Hamill.